egarrisxn/m3rnb00kstack-2023/README.md

 ## Description

 m3rn-b00k-stack is a MERN Stack application focused around...you guessed it...books!
 It let's you register an account, login, create a book, store in your personal list, edit the book, and delete the book..you know..CRUD stuff.
-Deployed using Render.
+Deployed using Heroku.

 ![m3rnb00ksgithub](https://github.com/user-attachments/assets/e6d1c78c-8289-4e74-9285-42ad714ed1ba)